VinceBurn/SwiftyPlist/README.md

 * Allow chained subscript access to items in the property list
 * Keep the optional nature of dictionary access
 * Keep the out of bound crash of array access
-* Assume that the plist format is known by the calling code
+* Assume that the plist format is known by the calling code (e.g. what kind of number you are suppose to have for a given key)
+* Keep `Plist` a `struct` to have better control over mutability and have value semantic.